When should you water Monstera Deliciosa?

 How can you tell if a Monstera is overwatered?

-Monstera are more forgiving that a lot of house plants when it comes to overwatering, but they can only take so much.
+Monstera are more forgiving than a lot of houseplants when it comes to overwatering, but they can only take so much.

 But if all the leaves are started to yellow (usually starting from the tip) and they look limp and sad, then you’re probably overwatering.